Tag Archive for: contemporary landscape design

 Palo Brea (Parkinsonia praecox)

-Every year, the arrival of the yellow flowers is met with delight by many and to the dismay of others.
+The arrival of these yellow flowers is met with delight by many and to the dismay of others.
 Those that like clean, pristine landscapes, without a stray leaf or fallen flower, don’t like the flowers that they leave behind.

 As for me, I like things mostly natural and the golden carpet that my ‘Desert Museum’ palo verde trees leave behind, is a welcome sight.